Patricia Grasso

 Patricia Helen Grasso (born in Massachusetts, United States) is an American writer of romance novels.

-She is a bestselling author who has won numerous recognitions, including a Romantic Times Reviewers’ Choice Award, a Romantic Times KISS Award, and a National Readers’ Choice Award.
+She has won a Romantic Times Reviewers’ Choice Award, a Romantic Times KISS Award, and a National Readers’ Choice Award.

 Biography

-Patricia H. Grasso was born in Massachusetts, is the daughter of Constantino and Helen Grasso.
+Patricia H. Grasso was born in Massachusetts as the daughter of Constantino and Helen Grasso.
 She earned bachelor's and master's degrees in English and, for thirty years, used her "leisure" time to teach in a public high school.

-Currently, Patricia lives in Winchester, north of Boston, Massachusetts.
+Grasso lives in Winchester, north of Boston, Massachusetts.